It’s important that your hiring team are aware of their responsibilities when it comes to equality legislation.

 You can remove identifying information from CVs by using a technique known as the blind CV and undertaking blind shortlisting.
 In the Matthews WRC case, the complainant stressed that the selection board could estimate her age, which may have influenced the board’s shortlisting process.

 Keeping notes and scores ensures transparency.
 Organisations should keep accurate, sufficiently detailed notes of each application and capture detailed feedback on why each candidate was successful or unsuccessful.
 The selection board may also note the objective criteria on which a selection decision was reached.

 The Data Protection Act allows an unsuccessful candidate to request details from their interview, including interview notes and interview scores.
 There is no requirement, however, to disclose confidential information such as the name of successful candidates and details of their applications.

 During the CV screening process, remember to maintain a record of CVs, application scores and feedback.
 In the WRC case, the board failed to keep adequate records relating to their reasons for deeming candidates unsuccessful for the interview stage.

 Clear and meaningful feedback should be provided to all candidates highlighting how the board evaluated their application compared to other candidates.
 Providing a candidate with details on which criteria they did not meet in their application compared to the candidates who were invited to the next stage is also essential.

 In the Matthews case, the WRC stressed the importance of the expectation from the recruiting organisation to explain the decision reached but did not require the organisation to provide career development advice to unsuccessful candidates.

-Sonya Boyce is head of HR consulting at Mazars in Ireland, the accounting firm.
+Sonya Boyce is head of People Consulting at Mazars in Ireland.